Belted Kingfisher

 Belted Kingfisher, Megaceryle alcyon.
 Photograph taken within the Everglades National Park, South Florida, October 2022.
 Photograph and identification courtesy of Faith Hubsch, Fort Lauderdale, Florida.

-From a conservation perspective, the Belted Kingfisher is categorized by the IUCN as Least Concern with stable, widely distributed populations.
+From a conservation perspective, the Belted Kingfisher is currently considered to be of Least Concern with stable, widely distributed populations.
+Belted Kingfishers benefit from a wide geographical range and a variety of suitable habitats.